kevinhwang91/rnvimr/README.md

 ## FAQ

-- Couldn't open some special type of files by using `Enter` or `l` in Ranger.
+Q: Couldn't open some special type of files by using `Enter` or `l` in Ranger.

+A: Please follow below steps to solve this issue:

 1. The behavior of openning the file in Ranger depends on `rifle.conf`.
 Press `r` to make sure that the `${VISUAL:-$EDITOR} -- "$@"` is the best candidate in Ranger.
 2. If the case 1 is false, change the code in `rifle.conf` like that: